 Karma Naturals Organic Nail Polish Remover Wipes

-Karma Naturals Organic Nail Polish Remover Wipes are acetone-free, cruelty-free, vegan, and easy to use and dispose.
+Karma Naturals Organic Nail Polish Remover Wipes are acetone-free, cruelty-free, vegan, and easy to use and dispose of.
 Like Ella + Mila’s non-toxic wipes, they are great for travel, only these ones are also organic and biodegradable (though they are twice the price as a result).

 Karma Naturals also makes a line of cruelty-free, acetone-free liquid nail polish removers in various scents like tea tree, rose, and kid-friendly cherry.